How to get a credit score after moving to the U.S.

 The primary scoring factors are often broken up into several categories:

-Payment history.
+Payment history

 On-time payments can help your scores, while late payments can hurt your scores.
 Falling further behind on payments can increase the negative impact on your scores.

-Credit usage.
+Credit usage

-The current balances on credit cards relative to their credit limits, also known as your credit utilization ratio or utilization rate.
+The current balances on credit cards relative to their credit limits, also known as your credit “utilization ratio” or “utilization rate”.
 Having low credit card balances is best for your credit scores, while high balances could hurt your scores.

-Credit mix.
+Credit mix

 Length of credit history.

 Having a longer credit history may be better for your credit scores, as is a higher average age of your accounts.
+Therefore, you should never close a credit account, as that will impact the average age of credit accounts on your credit report.

 Recent applications.